makeplans/makeplans-api/readme.md

 #### Parameters for recurrence

-The parameters for recurrence are not set in `booking` but in `recurrence`.
+The parameters for recurrence are not set in `booking` but in `recurring`.

 <table>
   <tr><th>Name</th><th>Type</th><th>Description</th></tr>